Source Card #9: Crossing the Threshold Every Day

 Prompt #3

-Do you have any other suggestions that may help make this open dialogue collaboration more beneficial / productive for both participating youth and officers?
+Do you have any additional suggestions for making this open dialogue more meaningful and productive for both participating youth and police officers?
+Think about ways to foster understanding, encourage participation, or create a positive and respectful exchange of ideas.

 Law & Order - The Thin Blue Line

-Societies rely on law and order to ensure safety, stability, and the protection of public welfare.
-Yet, in a democracy, these needs must always be balanced against the risk of excessive state authority—particularly the power of the police to silence or control dissent.
-Finding that balance has been a persistent challenge in the United States and beyond, especially within our urban communities during times of social tension and political unrest.
+Beyond the day-to-day realities of policing in our modern communities, societies depend on law and order to preserve safety, stability, and the well-being of the public.
+Yet in a democracy, these needs must always be weighed against the dangers of excessive state authority—particularly the potential for police power to suppress or control dissent.
+Striking this balance has long been a challenge in the United States and elsewhere, especially within urban communities during periods of social tension and political upheaval.

 The Lager Riot of 1855